Nathan-Francis/goose-game-pde/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is for educational purposes only.
+You may not use, copy, modify, or distribute this code for commercial purposes or personal gain without explicit permission from the author.